geektutu/7days-golang/README.md

 </div>
 </details>

-What can I write in 7 days?
+What can be accomplished in 7 days?
 A gin-like web framework?
 A distributed cache like groupcache?
 Or a simple Python interpreter?
 Hope this repo can give you the answer.

 ## Web Framework - Gee